njtierney/ropensci-visdat/nick-ropensci-visdat.md

 # What did I think?

 I think that getting feedback in general on your own work can be a bit hard to take sometimes.
 We get attached to our ideas, we've seen them grow from little thought bubbles all the way to "all growed up" R packages.
 I was apprehensive about getting feedback on `visdat`.
-But, as Tina Turner put it, the feedback process was ["simply the best"](https://www.youtube.com/watch?v=mNU3aIJs88g).
+But the feedback process from rOpenSci was, as Tina Turner put it, ["simply the best"](https://www.youtube.com/watch?v=mNU3aIJs88g).

 Boiling down the onboarding review process down to a few key points, I would say it is **transparent**, **friendly**, and **thorough**.

-Having the entire review process on github means that everyone is accountable for what they say, and means that you can track exactly what everyone said about it _in one place_.
+Having the entire review process on GitHub means that everyone is accountable for what they say, and means that you can track exactly what everyone said about it _in one place_.
 No email chain hell with (mis)attached documents, accidental reply-alls or single replies.
 The whole internet is cc'd in on this discussion.

 Being an rOpenSci initiative, the process is incredibly **friendly** and respectful of everyone involved.
-Comments are positive and upbeat, but are also, importantly **thorough**, providing constructive feedback.
+Comments are upbeat, but are also, importantly **thorough**, providing constructive feedback.

 # So what does `visdat` look like?